couchrishi/bitmovin-on-gcp-encode/README.md

              The general thumb rule is - More the instances, faster the encoding This will also directly impact the GCP compute costs

-# What do you need from Bitmovin standpoint?
+# What do you need to set up under Bitmovin account?
     1. Bitmovin API Key - From the Bitmovin dashboard
     2. Bitmovin Infrastructure ID - Launch the create-bitmovin-infra.sh script
     3. Whitelisting of GCP service account for VM images - You need to provide the service account email to Bitmovin and they        will be able to whitelist the service account email ID in the back-end